kynrai/go-aws-sam/README.md

 ### `clean`

-`make clean` provides and easy way to delete all the binaries built with `make build`.
+`make clean` provides an easy way to delete all the binaries built with `make build`.
 It is not often required to run this comamand as it is always run before `build`

+### `local`

+`make local` provides an easy way to run the api locally for testing.
+This is essentially an alias for `sam local start-api` but also cleans and builds the binaries.